 When narrative distance is at its greatest, the story is in full narration mode.
 As readers, we’re watching from afar, surveying characters and events with an objective and impersonal eye – think of it as the equivalent of a wide shot in a movie.

 Then, as the distance narrows slightly, a character comes into view.
 At this stage, all we can know about the character is what we can intuit from external clues (like physical appearance, expressions, dialogue and actions).
-And as the narrative distance shrinks further, the narrator begins to offer us glimpses into the character’s subjective experience – their thoughts, feelings and perceptions.
+And as the narrative distance shrinks further, the narrator begins to offer us glimpses into the character’s subjective experience – their thoughts and feelings.

 When narrative distance is removed altogether, we’re in full character mode.
-The narrator falls silent and we gain intimate access to a character’s mind.
 It’s as if we’re inhabiting the character’s consciousness: seeing through their eyes, thinking their thoughts, feeling what they feel, right there in the moment with them.

 John Gardner, in his book The Art of Fiction, helpfully plotted out five points on the narrative distance spectrum, beginning at a great narrative distance (or psychic distance, as he refers to it) and gradually closing in: